TheTechRobo/citation-style/README.md

 > FirstName 'Nickname if applicable' LastName.
 "Artwork Name".
 Year.
 Website name, URL.
 Wayback Machine/archive.org notice.

 ##### What to do if there isn't a date
 First, view the source of the page and use the Find tool to look for "og:" - for search engines a date is in one of them.
-Otherwise, write (no date) or n.d.
+If using the Standard Edition, write "n.d."
+If using the Extended Edition, write (no date) or n.d.